 Project individuals, who have been authorized to access PMWeb potential change order module, need to provide the project name (in case they have access to more than one project), commitment contract affected by the potential change (in case they have access to more than one contract within a project) which automatically picks the company name, type of potential change event (EWN, EOT, EI, RFC, Claim, VEP), title, date, cost details each linked to its relevant cost account as per the approved cost breakdown structure (CBS), number of delay days among others.
 If the reason for the potential change event is a known risk that has already been identified in PMWeb Risk Analysis module, then it is recommended to link the risk analysis record to the potential change event.

 For each type of potential change event, there are additional details that are specific for each type of change that needs to be provided by the individual submitting the change event.
 PMWeb specifications or user defined fields allows creating the additional fields to capture this information.
 Those fields could be text, currency, date, value from a predefined list, Boolean and number.
-Those user defined fields are grouped by the type of potential change event they belong to.
+Utilizing construction project management software like PMWeb enables these user defined fields are grouped by the type of potential change event they belong to.

 All supportive documents for the potential change event including drawings, pictures, videos, specifications among others can be uploaded direct on the form or uploaded on PMWeb document management repository before they are attached to the form.
 Of course, links to other PMWeb forms as well as imported MS Outlook emails can be also done.